pgerva/playing-paintings/README.md

 To run the app, a set of audio tracks (mp3 or wav) and a set of digital images (png) have to be available on your storage space (not necessarily in the same directory in which the app is).

+Each audio track is read from the realtive file jointly with its samplerate.

 - Modify the value of
 the variables *musics_dir* and *paintings_dir* at the lines 1241--1248 of the